Hounfor/OldtimerPack/README.md

 Sidika - without him there wouldn't be this new emblem.

 Monomaxos - gave me the idea to make a fix for Catapults K2 and K3 and was the first to try them.

+totallyrobot - sources for manual editing in Xotl were added at his request.

+Waladil - fixes in Yang's thoughts to the first 18 mechs from the list.